Breazile/MandoPuter/README.md

 # What is a MandoPuter?

 A basic electronics system that will display Mandalorian characters on a small display.
 Use this as a starting point for adding displays to your costume (like a gauntlet).
+Feel free to copy the design, modify it, or make feature requests.

 ### Parts list